CommonsBuild/tec-info/wg-digest/🌾-stewards-2.md

 <img src="https://twemoji.maxcdn.com/2/72x72/26a1.png" width=50 height=50>

 Asking all @Stewards for advice process on this Stewards WG proposal for May - June (3 months).
-I hope to post to the forum by Thursday and add to Gardens on Monday-ish. [https://docs.google.com/document/d/1uNK5X6g44JYYR94d6yx0MhYAbmSGoxVpsdh-ZXcKyXI/edit](https://docs.google.com/document/d/1uNK5X6g44JYYR94d6yx0MhYAbmSGoxVpsdh-ZXcKyXI/edit) Please pay special attention to "additional info to add" because that is where we propose to be paid in TEC.
+I hope to post to the forum by Thursday and add to Gardens on Monday-ish. [https://docs.google.com/document/d/1uNK5X6g44JYYR94d6yx0MhYAbmSGoxVpsdh-ZXcKyXI

 May 2022 : Stewards WG funding